customers without power from crashes in 2022

 Tips in case you hit a power pole

-If the car is on fire, jump out,
+2. If your vehicle is on fire, jump out,

 We want to keep you safe, both in and out of your home.
 When driving: